ramuta/gae-2nd-gen-examples/README.md

 Click on each example and check the README.md there - it has all the instructions you need.

 ## Deployment to Google App Engine

+In order to deploy the web app on Google Cloud, you will probably need to connect your credit card to it.
+But this doesn't mean Google will start charging you right away - the free quota is pretty generous and you can also set a daily spending limit to 0 USD (see step 4 below in the "Deployment to GAE" section).

 ### 1) gcloud init